Bushnell Engage X 10×42 Binoculars Review

 Disadvantages:

-- Decrease in sharpness which appears quite quickly when moving away from the center of the image
+• Decrease in sharpness, which appears quite quickly when moving away from the center of the image

-- Eyecups with intermediate notches are not necessarily very useful
+• Eyecups with intermediate notches are not necessarily very useful.

 The definition of the image is the most important point for a good pair of binoculars.
-The Bushnell Engage X 10×42 offers a rather sharp image but is not free from defects.
+Bushnell Engage X 10×42 binoculars offer a rather sharp image but are not free from defects.
+The correction of astigmatism is quite well mastered, which makes it possible to have an identical focus in all directions.
+These binoculars exhibit minimal distortion, with only a slight curvature visible on the periphery of the image.
+This attribute ensures a high-quality and undistorted viewing experience.

 The definition of the image decreases slightly away from the center.
 The development is not perfect on the last third of the visual field, even if we can quite distinguish the details.